Bucket policy

 -

-A policy gives different users full access only to certain folders with each user being able to access their own:
+Rule that provides different users with full access only to certain folders, with each user being able to access their own:

 { "Version":"2012-10-17", "Statement":[ { "Sid":"User1PermissionsResource", "Effect":"Allow", "Principal": { "CanonicalUser": "<user ID>" }, "Action": "*", "Resource":["arn:aws:s3:::<bucket name>/user1path/*"] }, { "Sid":"User1PermissionsPrefix", "Effect":"Allow", "Principal": { "CanonicalUser": "<user ID>" }, "Action": "s3:ListBucket", "Resource":["arn:aws:s3:::<bucket name>"], "Condition": { "StringLike": { "s3:prefix": "user1path/*" } } }, { "Sid":"User2PermissionsResource", "Effect":"Allow", "Principal": { "CanonicalUser": "<user ID>" }, "Action": "*", "Resource":["arn:aws:s3:::<bucket name>/user2path/*"] }, { "Sid":"User2PermissionsPrefix", "Effect":"Allow", "Principal": { "CanonicalUser": "<user ID>" }, "Action": "s3:ListBucket", "Resource":["arn:aws:s3:::<bucket name>"], "Condition": { "StringLike": { "s3:prefix": "user2path/*" } } } ] }